Jay-DeeDaniels/JAYDAN25099_PT02502_GroupA_Jay-Dee-Daniels_SDF01/README.md

 - 💡 I'm currently learning **GitHub and version control** before diving into coding.
 - 🎓 Soon, I'll be exploring **HTML, CSS, and JavaScript**!
-- 🤖 I love problem-solving and working on creative projects.
+- 🤖 I've always been intrigued by Software Development and know it's the future!
-- 🔥 Looking forward to building my first real-world application.
+- 🔥 Looking forward to becoming one of the worlds best programmers!

 ---